 Other important tips for responsible tourism in Ecuador & Galapagos:

-- Read about the culture and the people before you come – this will prepare you for expected modes of behavior and dress and also give you an insight into the society before you arrive (see the Planning Your Trip” link for a selected list of recommended readings).
+- Read about the culture and the people before you come – this will prepare you for expected modes of behavior and dress and also give you an insight into the society before you arrive and read our guide for EcoFriendly Packing(See the Logistics Section” for more information).

 - Learn a few words of Spanish – your efforts to communicate will be warmly welcomed, and a few basic words will go a long way to improve the quality of your interaction with local people.